aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 - is **depended on** to the extent that it is abstract;
 - is **depends on others** to the extent that it is concrete.

 The **most desirable** positions are **(0, 1) and (1, 0)**.
 Good architects strive to position the majority of their components at those endpoints.
 In practice, some small fraction of components are neither perfectly anstract nor perfectly stable.
-Those components have the best characteristics if they are on, or close, to the main sequence.
+Those components have the **best characteristics** if they are **on, or close, to the main sequence**.

 ##### DISTANCE FROM THE MAIN SEQUENCE